fine-boop/auto-web-ctf/README.md

 As well as some wordlists I will put up later.

-Currently, what this shell script does it, scan the target with nmap, ping, dig and whois for intel.
+Currently, what this shell script does, is it scans the target with nmap, ping, dig and whois for intel.

 Next it saves cookies to a file and checks for strings (these can be changed).
 It checks for a robots.txt file, and downloads and parses the source code for strings of intrest.